Strategic axes

 As Marc Hansen, Deputy Minister for Digitalisation, regularly points out, "digital technology can in no way be reserved for the wealthy, for an elitist class; nor for more connected age groups".
 The goal is to identify the needs and wishes of those who do not want or cannot fully go digital, such as some senior citizens, people without Internet access, people without the necessary digital skills or tools, or simply those who do not wish to use digital services and products.
 In this case, administrative procedures need to continue to be available, without any disadvantage, through analogue means.

-The adoption of new technologies accompanies and accelerates the digital transformation of our society.
-The Ministry for Digitalisation intends to boost digitalisation and innovation in the public sector by promoting technologies such as big data, blockchain, artificial intelligence, Internet of Things, data anonymisation, and many others.
+In addition, the digital transformation of society is being achieved and accelerated by the adoption of new technologies.
+The Ministry for Digitalisation intends to encourage digitalisation and innovation in the public sector by promoting technologies such as big data, blockchain, artificial intelligence, the Internet of Things, data anonymisation, and many others.

-The aim is to draw attention to new and emerging solutions and to present the technologies to government agencies to discuss the solutions’ applicability to solve problems.
-This can be achieved through calls for projects, as was the case for the field of artificial intelligence (e.g. AI4GOV), by forming consortia to respond to European calls for projects (e.g. blockchain) or through research projects in cooperation with research centres in Luxembourg (e.g. Self-sovereign identity).
+The aim is to draw attention to new emerging solutions and to present the technologies to ministries and government departments in order to trigger reflection on the problems that can be solved using these solutions.
+This can be done through calls for projects, the formation of consortia to respond to calls for European projects or research projects with research centres in Luxembourg.
+We also need to look at the legal framework and make any necessary adjustments to encourage digitalisation and innovation.

 Last update